 Dr. Richard Sears is a licensed psychologist in the state of Ohio (#6272).
-He is board certified in clinical psychology by the American Board of Professional Psychology (ABPP), and a Fellow of the American Academy of Clinical Psychology (FAACP).
+He is board certified in clinical psychology by the American Board of Professional Psychology (ABPP), and a Fellow of the Academy of the American Board of Clinical Psychology (ABCP).
 He is also a past president of the board of the Cincinnati Academy of Professional Psychology.

 Dr. Sears received his Master of Business Administration (MBA) degree from the Raj Soin College of Business, and received his doctorate in Clinical Psychology (Psy.D.) from the School of Professional Psychology at Wright State University in Dayton, Ohio.
 He also received a Doctor of Philosophy (Ph.D.) in Buddhist Studies from Buddha Dharma University, where he is a member of the board of regents.

-Dr. Sears is author of a number of books: Mindfulness: Living Through Challenges and Enriching Your Life in this Moment (Wiley-Blackwell); ACT with Anxiety: An Acceptance and Commitment Therapy Workbook to Get You Unstuck from Anxiety and Enrich Your Life (PESI Publishing); Myths of Mindfulness (Sequoia); The ACT Flip Chart (PESI Publishing); Consultation Skills for Mental Health Professionals (with Dr. John Rudisill and Dr. Carrie Mason-Sears, John Wiley & Sons); Mindfulness in Clinical Practice (with Dr. Robert Denton and Dr. Dennis Tirch, Professional Resource Press); Perspectives on Spirituality and Religion in Psychotherapy (with Dr. Alison Niblick, Professional Resource Press); Mindfulness-Based Cognitive Therapy for PTSD (with Dr. Kathleen Chard, Wiley-Blackwell); and Building Competence in Mindfulness-Based Cognitive Therapy: Transcripts and Insights for Working With Stress, Anxiety, Depression, and Other Problems (Routledge Mental Health); The Resilient Mental Health Practice: Nourishing Your Business, Your Clients, and Yourself (with Dr. Jennifer Ossege, Routledge); The Sense of Self: Perspectives from Science and Zen Buddhism (Palgrave MacMillan); The Cognitive Behavioral Therapy & Mindfulness Toolbox (PESI Publishing); and The Paradox of Honor: Hopes and Perspectives of Muslim-American Women (with Dr. Tayeba Shaik and Dr. Jennifer Ossege, Routledge); and Group Therapy for Voice Hearers: A How-To Guide for Clinicians (with Dr. Andrea Lefebvre and Dr. Jennifer Ossege, Routledge).
+Dr. Sears is author of over a dozen books: Mindfulness: Living Through Challenges and Enriching Your Life in this Moment (Wiley-Blackwell); ACT with Anxiety: An Acceptance and Commitment Therapy Workbook to Get You Unstuck from Anxiety and Enrich Your Life (PESI Publishing); Myths of Mindfulness (Sequoia); The ACT Flip Chart (PESI Publishing); Consultation Skills for Mental Health Professionals (with Dr. John Rudisill and Dr. Carrie Mason-Sears, John Wiley & Sons); Mindfulness in Clinical Practice (with Dr. Robert Denton and Dr. Dennis Tirch, Professional Resource Press); Perspectives on Spirituality and Religion in Psychotherapy (with Dr. Alison Niblick, Professional Resource Press); Mindfulness-Based Cognitive Therapy for PTSD (with Dr. Kathleen Chard, Wiley-Blackwell); and Building Competence in Mindfulness-Based Cognitive Therapy: Transcripts and Insights for Working With Stress, Anxiety, Depression, and Other Problems (Routledge Mental Health); The Resilient Mental Health Practice: Nourishing Your Business, Your Clients, and Yourself (with Dr. Jennifer Ossege, Routledge); The Sense of Self: Perspectives from Science and Zen Buddhism (Palgrave MacMillan); The Cognitive Behavioral Therapy & Mindfulness Toolbox (PESI Publishing); The Paradox of Honor: Hopes and Perspectives of Muslim-American Women (with Dr. Tayeba Shaik and Dr. Jennifer Ossege, Routledge); and Group Therapy for Voice Hearers: Insights and Perspectives (with Dr. Andrea Lefebvre and Dr. Jennifer Ossege, Routledge).
 His forthcoming books include The ACT Flipchart (PESI).